onepointfive-REAL/darkarooUPGRADED/README.md

 - **Anti-Adblock detection**: it bricks any website you load if you have an adblocker installed.
 ![Adblocker](github_assets/adblocker.png)
 - **Scam buttons**: frequently spawns scam-looking buttons in the corners of your screen.
-Clicking has 50% of working, 50% of redirecting.
+Clicking has 50% of working, 50% of redirecting to a fork bomb.
 ![Scam buttons](github_assets/scams.gif)
 - **Unskippable auto-playing volume-on floating video ads**: basically what the title says